kdl-org/kdl/SPEC.md

 ### Multi-line Strings

-When a Quoted or Raw String spans multiple lines with literal, non-escaped Newlines, it follows a special multi-line syntax that automatically "dedents" the string, allowing its value to be indented to a visually matching level if desired.
+When a Quoted or Raw String spans multiple lines with literal Newlines, it follows a special multi-line syntax that automatically "dedents" the string, allowing its value to be indented to a visually matching level if desired.

 A Multi-line string _MUST_ start with a [Newline](#newline) immediately following its opening `"`.
 Its final line _MUST_ contain only whitespace,